 There were calls to scrap the heavily damaged space frame, but others recognised the symbolic potential she presented.
 Now the Ahwahnee guards the spirits of those that were lost aboard her.
 Serving aboard a Cheyenne class vessel is far from the most prestigious assignment available.
 Those looking to build prestige and advance their careers, as Starfleet officers often are, might initially consider such a posting beneath them.
 There exists a great many in the fleet, however, who understand what the Ahwahnee represents.
 Having faced war, disaster and the extremes of galactic brutality, still she presses on.
 In a rapidly changing galaxy, she serves as quiet reminder of Federation ideals and perseverance against adversity.
 Those who serve aboard her carry a thoughtful awareness of this as, without fanfare or undue ceremony, they continue their duty.

 So it was that Felrak Vordenna, an officer with his own long and storied career in Starfleet, became her sixth captain.
 He undertakes his role with the solemn sincerity he has become known for.
 Despite his lack of human ancestry, he feels connected to the North American continent on Earth.
 Twenty-eight years of living in San Francisco, and a further five aboard the USS Yosemite, have given him ample time to learn of the indigenous people who once lived in harmony with the land.
 He can’t help but be reminded of his own culture’s reverence for nature, and the historical difficulties that humans once faced in preserving their own biosphere.
 Like the Ahwahneechee of old, humans looked outward from their ravaged home, ensuring their survival long into the future.
-The USS Ahwahnee, a product of this future, would ensure their ideals would survive longer still.
+The USS Ahwahnee, a product of this future, would ensure their ideals survived longer still.